SJTU-CGM/GIFE-HGT/README.md

 Necessary input description:

   db_genome_dir			<string>	The directory of all genome database.

   db_info_file          	<string>        The information file of genomes in database.

   genome_taxonomy       	<string>        The taxonomy of target genome (a comma-separated string), whose format is like [kingdom,phylum,class,order].

   db_WGSdata_dir		<string>	The directory of WGS datasets.

 Options (defaults in parentheses):

     --help                                      Print this usage page.

   Input:

     --genome			<string>        The fasta file of target genome. (./kmerFilter/new.fasta)

     --HGTId			<string>        The file of potential HGTs id. (./screenHGT/HGT.id or ./screenHGT/modeStrict/HGT.id)

-    --HGTInfoDir	<string>        The information directory of homologous sequences for HGTs. (./screenHGT/tree_kingdom)
+    --HGTInfoDir		<string>        The information directory of homologous sequences for HGTs. (./screenHGT/tree)

     --HGTInfoFile		<string>        The information file of homologous sequences for HGTs. (./screenHGT/HGT.info or ./screenHGT/modeStrict/HGT.info)

     --type			<string>        The type file of genomes in database updated before. (./splitDB/type.txt)

     --dbIdDir			<string>        The directory of genome id in database updated before. (./splitDB/)

   Output:

     --outdir			<string>        The result files will be output to this directory. (./WGSValidation/)

   Other paramerters:

     --mode                  	<string>        Filter mode.
 Original or Strict can be chosen.
 (Original)

     --length			<int>		The length HGT upstream and downstream sequence verified by WGS datasets.
 (150)

     --depth			<int>		The lowest depth at which the HGTs is covered by WGS datasets.
 (10)

     --distant			<string>	The distantly related group. kingdom or phylum can be chosen. (kingdom)

     --self			<string>        The self group. phylum, classs, order or species can be chosen. (all of them)

     --idenCdHitEst		<float>         The identity threshold for cd-hit-est. (0.8)
 ```
 Example command (strict mode is used):
 ```
 $ GIFEHGT WGSValidate --dbdir path/to/example/data/db/refseq/ --mode Strict --dbInfo path/to/example/data/db/all_info.txt --taxo Fungi,Ascomycota,Saccharomycetes,Saccharomycetales --dbWGSDir path/to/example/data/db/WGSdata/
 ```
-Results of final HGTs can be found in the directory `path/to/example/WGSValidate`.
+Results can be found in the directory `path/to/example/WGSValidation`.
-- `path/to/example/WGSValidate/afterWGS/HGT.fa`: the sequences of final HGTs.
+- `WGSValidation/table/WGS.info`: summary of the species and candidate-associated homologs evaluated using WGS data.
+- `WGSValidation/matrix/validated.id`: candidate-level summary of WGS support.
+- `WGSValidation/matrix/notvalidated.id`: candidate–species pairs that did not pass or could not be assessed by WGS validation.
+- `WGSValidation/afterWGS/HGT.fa`: non-redundant candidate HGT sequences after WGS validation.
+- `WGSValidation/afterWGS/HGT.bed`: genomic coordinates of the post-WGS candidates.
+- `WGSValidation/afterWGS/HGT.id`: post-WGS candidate identifiers used for final counting and phylogenetic analysis.
+- `WGSValidation/afterWGS/HGT.info`: updated taxonomic distribution information after WGS validation.
+- `WGSValidation/afterWGS/HGT_<distant>-<self>.bed` and `WGSValidation/afterWGS/HGT_<distant>-<self>.id`: post-WGS candidate subsets for each taxonomic comparison stratum.
+The WGS-filtered homolog table is written to `screenHGT/tree/<HGT_ID>/cov-hit.species.WGS.txt` in Original mode or `screenHGT/tree/<HGT_ID>/cov-hit.species.strict.WGS.txt` in Strict mode.

 #### 6. `conPhyTree`: Construct sequence phylogenetic tree to validate HGTs
 The script will construct sequence phylogenetic tree to validate HGTs.
 ```